JohnWIckBallerina/thema/README.md

 - 🧩 Easy to plug into any strategy or workflow
 - 🌐 Exchange-agnostic with unified interfaces

-Create, share, or combine plugins for indicators, strategies, risk controls, and more — all while keeping your code clean and scalable.
+Create, share, or combine for indicators, strategies, risk controls, and more — all while keeping your code clean and scalable.

 ![image](https://github.com/user-attachments/assets/3c9e3e92-9255-414b-ac62-d0e3cdabff40)